axel12gt/Clicky-Game/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/ create-react-app).

+## Clicky Game

+In this intense memory game click on the squares to increase your score, but be careful because you wouldn't want to click the same square twice.

 ## Available Scripts